tarynpratt/tarynpivots.com/content/post/sql-server-2019-tuple-mover-behavior-change.md

 At some point soon, I'll put pen to paper or fingers to keyboard and start writing about the upgrade to SQL Server 2019, along with what benefits we've gotten from it so far.

-I also would like to personally thank Pedro Lopes (<a href="https://twitter.com/SQLPedro" target="_blank">t</a>), for helping with this issue and others we encountered after upgrading to SQL Server 2019, as well as reviewing this post.
+I also would like to personally thank Pedro Lopes ([t](https://twitter.com/SQLPedro)), for helping with this issue and others we encountered after upgrading to SQL Server 2019, as well as reviewing this post.